NovaSoftnet/Berkeley_AI_ML_Mod24/README.md

 ##### Why a Classifier Ensemble?

 A classifier ensemble combines multiple classifiers to enhance classification accuracy and generalization.
-It's a technique where diverse individual classifiers are trained, and their predictions are combined using various methods like voting or averaging
+It's a technique where diverse individual classifiers are trained, and their predictions are combined using various methods like voting or averaging.

+##### Why Oversampling ?
+Imbalanced datasets impact the performance of the machine learning models and the Synthetic Minority Over-sampling Technique (SMOTE) addresses the class imbalance problem by generating synthetic samples for the minority class.

 ## Data Understanding
 <pre>